hongyi553/H.X.---CV-Lebenslauf-Resume--external/README.md

-# Hongyi Xie
+# Name here

-📧 hongyiheinz@gmail.com
+📧 emailaddress here
-📞 +49 157 329 27654
+📞 +49 XXX XXX XXXXX
 🌐 Berlin, Germany

 ---

 ## 🧠 Summary
-Mathematician with consulting experience in SAP FPSL and financial transformation for leading insurance clients.
-After completing the EY ifb Finance Transformation Program, transitioned into SAP advisory roles.
-Strong analytical skills, fast learner, and effective in multicultural project environments.
+commenced his professional journey in equity index research, acquiring foundational exposure to global financial markets and quantitative analysis.
+Following the completion of AAA Company’s rigorous finance transformation program, he progressed into consulting roles specializing in SAP FPSL and financial transformation initiatives for leading insurance clients.
+Holding a Master’s degree in Mathematics from Freie Universität Berlin, he brings a sharp analytical acumen, a demonstrated aptitude for rapid learning, and a refined ability to navigate multicultural project environments with ease.

 ---